b-gebken/experiments-on-bundling-for-higher-order-cutting-plane-models/README.md

 ## Bundling via BFGS

 We now test the generation of bundles via BFGS, using the implementation of https://github.com/b-gebken/Nonsmooth-BFGS-experiments.
-More precisely, we reset the quasi-Newton matrix every $40$ iterations, and use the gradients found between consecutive resets as our bundle (cf. [4], Section 4).
+More precisely, motivated by Section 4 in [4], we reset the quasi-Newton matrix every $40$ iterations, and use the gradients found between consecutive resets as our bundle.
 Due to the strong assumptions that are required in [4], we only consider the well-behaved function (8.5) from [5] here, with the same parameters as above.

 <p>
   <img src="Example_LW2019_84/plot_BFGS_bundling_1.png" height="250" />